 Some of the features are yet to be completed, including the underwater viewing area and aquarium, but with 3 weeks until official opening there is no doubt that it will fully operational on May 22nd.

 One thing I will mention, it is in test mode at the moment, I had to wait on the run back in, face down for 10 minutes due to operational issues.

-Some people may feel claustraphobic so be warned.
+Some people may feel claustrophobic so be warned.
 Your legs are held in place and laying on your chest for that extended period could also be an issue.

-Overall, great ride, definately worth the pain and frustration of watching it go up for a year.
+Overall, great ride, definitely worth the pain and frustration of watching it go up for a year.